parsimoni-labs/hacksat-starter/README.md

 Here's the shortest possible method to get something running on our of our
 computers:

-- download a pre-built "ping" image for aarch64 CPUs: either [mirage](./mirage/example.arm64) or
+- download a pre-built client image for aarch64 CPUs: either [mirage](./mirage/example.arm64) or
     [unikraft](./unikraft/example.arm64)